Sarnia Sting: History

 In 2018, Dan Carcillo made accusations of hazing during the 2002–03 OHL season.
 League commissioner David Branch responded with sanctions against the Sting.
 The club implemented changes in its routines to avoid further incidents.
 In the 2021 OHL Draft, the Sting became the first OHL team to draft a female player, selecting goalie Taya Currie 267th overall.

 Championships

 The Sarnia Sting have yet to win their first J. Ross Robertson Cup and first Memorial Cup.
-The 2022-23 season was the closest the team came to the OHL Championship, but lost in the Conference Finals to London Knights 4 games to 2.
+The 2022-23 season was the closest the team came to the OHL Championship, but lost in the Western Conference Finals to London Knights 4 games to 2.
 Their first division title came in the 2003–04 season, when the team won the OHL West Division, winning the Bumbacco Trophy, but were later eliminated in the first round of the playoffs.
 The Sarnia Sting won their second West Division title in 2016.
 They beat the Guelph Storm 7–1 to clinch the division.
 That was their first division title in 12 years.
 On March 19, 2016, the Sarnia Sting broke a franchise record from 2002–03 capturing 41 wins and 91 points to end the 2015–16 OHL season.